The Ultimate Guide To Guatemalan Coffee

 Guatemala has many coffee beans, but not all are created equal.
 Come with me on this journey through Guatemala and learn about the different regions and their unique flavor profiles!

-Moreover, the region’s low temperature, paired with constant breeze gusts from the Pacific Ocean, allows for a sun-drying process. that produces unique flavors such as cool mountain water or damp forest floors, allowing its inhabitants to bask in nature’s finest pleasures: fresh-brewed java!
+Moreover, the region’s low temperature, paired with constant breeze gusts from the Pacific Ocean, allows for a sun-drying process. that produces unique coffee flavors such as cool mountain water or damp forest floors, allowing its inhabitants to bask in nature’s finest pleasures: fresh-brewed java!

-This region’s coffees are especially savory, with hints of sweetness.
+The Cobán Coffee growing region produces savory flavors with hints of sweetness.
 Cobán also produces beans that have one of the most distinct flavors from any other Guatemalan coffee.